id-contact/docs/webdocs/docs/setup.md

 Decoded: AuthResult { status: Succes, attributes: Some({"test_attribute": "test_attribute_value"}), session_url: None }
 ```

 Congratulations!
 Seeing the above indicates that your setup now works correctly.
-You can experiment further by looking at the configuration options described in (TODO) and (TODO).
+You can experiment further by looking at the configuration options described in the [authentication test plugin](configuration/auth_test.md) and [communication test plugin](configuration/comm_test.md) documentation.